Black Lantern Corps: The rebirth of the Black Lantern Corps

-Though seemingly destroyed, an aspect of the Black Lanterns returned within Firestorm when his dark undead persona emerged - claiming the name Deathstorm.
-Torturing the two hosts of the Firestorm Matrix, Deathstorm later traveled to the White Lantern Power Battery where he corrupted it.
-Whilst initially he intended to destroy it in order to kill all life in the universe, a voice came and commanded him not to do so.
-Instead, it ordered Deathstorm to bring it an army in order for it to command the power over life itself.
-With those words said, the White Lantern Power Battery in conjunction with Deathstorm created undead Black Lanterns of the 12 reanimated heroes and villains who had been reborn at the end of the Blackest Night.
-After Deathstorm steals the White Lantern, he, along with Firestorm, are transported to Qward in the Anti-Matter Universe by the Anti-Monitor, revealed to be behind the returns of the 12 Black Lanterns.
-However, they are all destroyed when Ronnie and Jason teamed up, thus allowing Ronnie's labor to be accomplished and for him to be returned to life by the White Entity.
+Though seemingly destroyed, an aspect of the Black Lanterns returns within Firestorm (Ronnie Raymond), claiming the name Deathstorm.
+While Deathstorm intends to destroy the White Lantern power battery to kill all life in the universe, a voice commands him not to do so.
+Instead, it orders Deathstorm to bring it an army so it can command the power of life itself.
+The White Lantern Power Battery in conjunction with Deathstorm creates Black Lantern versions of the twelve heroes and villains who were resurrected at the end of Blackest Night.
+After Deathstorm steals the White Lantern, he and Firestorm are transported to Qward by the Anti-Monitor, revealed to be behind the return of the Black Lanterns.
+However, the Black Lanterns are destroyed by Firestorm.